apache/hbase-operator-tools/hbase-hbck2/README.md

    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains encoded region names, one per line.
 For example:
      $ HBCK2 assigns -i fileName1 fileName2

  bypass [OPTIONS] <PID>...
    Options:
     -o,--override   override if procedure is running/stuck
     -r,--recursive  bypass parent and its children.
 SLOW!
 EXPENSIVE!
-    -w,--lockWait   milliseconds to wait before giving up; default=1 Pass one (or more) procedure 'pid's to skip to procedure finish.
+    -w,--lockWait   milliseconds to wait before giving up; default=1 -i,--inputFiles  take one or more input files of PIDs Pass one (or more) procedure 'pid's to skip to procedure finish.
 Parent of bypassed procedure will also be skipped to the finish.
 Entities will be left in an inconsistent state and will require manual fixup.
 May